 The “Great American Desert” was the term used by the people east of the Mississippi River to express their idea of the country westward when it was an unknown land.
 Carey and Lee’s Atlas of 1827 located the Great American Desert as an indefinite territory in what is now Colorado, Kansas, Nebraska, Oklahoma, and Texas.
-Bradford’s Atlas of 1838 indicates the great desert extending from the Arkansas River through into Colorado and Wyoming, including South Dakota, part of Nebraska, and Kansas.
+Bradford’s Atlas of 1838 indicates the great desert extending from the Arkansas River into Colorado and Wyoming, including South Dakota, part of Nebraska, and Kansas.
 Others thought the desert included an area 500 miles wide lying directly east of the Rocky Mountains and extending from the United States’ northern boundary to the Rio Grande.

 Its boundaries changed from period to period, for Mitchell’s Atlas of 1840 placed the Great American Desert west of the Rocky Mountains.
-The section shown by the various geographies grew smaller every year until only sandy plains in Utah and Nevada bore the name desert.
+The section shown by the various geographies grew smaller yearly until only sandy plains in Utah and Nevada bore the name desert.

 The history of this portion of the continent began with the earliest explorations in the New World.
 Spaniards made the expeditions following Christopher Columbus from the South.
 After Mexico and Florida had been discovered, Alvar Nunez was sent from Spain to explore Florida.
 His journey took him to the mouth of the Mississippi River, where he suffered a wreck, and only 15 of his men survived — eleven of these were killed by the Indians.
 The four remaining men were made prisoners and separated.
 Nunez, also known as Cabeca de Vaca, was carried by the Indians north into the great plains in sight of the Rocky Mountains.
 He and his companions reunited, escaped the Indians, and, working their way slowly, found the Spanish settlement in Mexico in 1836.